gfranko/amdclean/README.md

 amdclean.clean({
   // The source code you would like to be 'cleaned' 'code': '',
+  // Determines if certain aggressive file size optimization techniques
+  // will be used to transform the soure code 'aggressiveOptimizations': false,
   // The relative file path of the file to be cleaned.
 Use this option if you
   // are not using the code option.
   // Hint: Use the __dirname trick